sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 have, but as the previous example illustrates there are lots of situations in which you can not or should not try to obtain that control.
-Since it is grossly unethical (and almost certainly criminal) to force people to smoke in order to find out if they get cancer, thit is a good example of a situation in which you really should not try to obtain experimental control.
+Since it is grossly unethical (and almost certainly criminal) to force people to smoke in order to find out if they get cancer, this is a good example of a situation in which you really should not try to obtain experimental control.
 But there are other reasons too.
 Even leaving aside the ethical issues, our “smoking experiment” does have a few other